 The challenge is that cats are not exactly party animals.
 As a matter of fact, most of the things that we typically associate with parties, like loud music, lots of people, rowdy games, and noisemakers, would send most felines scurrying under the nearest bed for the duration of the event.

-The key to a successful cat party is to keep it from overwhelming your kitty, so limit the guest list to a few people your cat loves.
+The key to how to throw a party for your cat is to keep it from overwhelming your kitty, so limit the guest list to a few people your cat loves.
 In most cases it’s a good idea to avoid including other cats in the festivities—except for kitties who you already know your cat approves of.
 The last thing you want is for your party to be cut short by a cat fight!

 Cats are usually more active at night, so an evening or night party will be right up their alley.